wtw-software/pageflipper/README.md

 License
 -------
-Pageflipper sues a modified version of the MIT license.
+Pageflipper uses a modified version of the MIT license.

 ```
 Copyright (C) 2011 by wtw-software